fxia22/stn.pytorch/README.md

 # PyTorch version of spatial transformer network

 Ported from https://github.com/qassemoquab/stnbhwd according to pytorch tutorial.
-Now only support CPU.
+Now support CPU and GPU.
 To use the ffi you need to install the `cffi` package from pip.

 # Build and test

 ```
 cd script
+./make.sh
 python build.py
 python test.py
 ```